-&lt;sup>1 The result obtained by the operation is, as a rule, simply cosmetic.
-The sight of the squinting eye is not influenced by the operation, and in only a few instances is even binocular vision restored.-Fuchs: Text-Book of Ophthalmology, p.
-795. The result of even the most successful squint operation, in long-stand-ing strabismus, is merely cosmetic in the vast majority of cases.-Eversbusch: The Diseases of Children, edited by Pfaunder and Schlossman.
-English translation by Shaw and La Fetra, second edition, 1912-1914, vol. vii, p.
+1 The result obtained by the operation is, as a rule, simply cosmetic.
+The sight of the squinting eye is not influenced by the operation, and in only a few instances is even binocular vision restored.-Fuchs: Text-book of Ophthalmology, p.
+795.

+The result of children, edited by Pfaunder and Schlossman.
+English translation by Shaw and La Fetra, second edition, 1912-1914, vol. vii. p.
 316.